- 1 Purpose

 To achieve this level of compliance, Information System Custodians and/or project managers should follow best-practice accessibility guidelines and use publicly available resources including, but not limited to the:

 Alternatively, an external agency that specialises in Accessibility may be engaged to conduct an audit of the system and provide recommendations relating to compliance with W3C Guidelines.

-Information System Owners and/or project managers should engage with Users with a disability and/or the University's Disability Resources staff and/or the Human Resources Workplace Relations and Diversity team throughout the development of a system to fully understand all User Requirements and ensure that systems meet these.
+Information System Custodians and/or project managers should engage with Users with a disability and/or the University's Disability Resources staff and/or the People Portfolio Workplace Relations and Diversity team throughout the development of a system to fully understand all User Requirements and ensure that systems meet these.